WayScience/CytoSnake/docs/install.md

 Installing CytoSnake is very simple!
 The only requires ...
 Currently, CytoSnake is not `pip` nor `conda` installable.

-However, one can install `CytoSnake` package through github by following these steps:
+However, one can install the `CytoSnake` package through GitHub by following these steps:

 ```text
 # 1. clone repo